 Educate your staff on why high-end menu items are worth the price so they can recommend dishes with sincerity and enthusiasm.
 Effective up-selling ultimately leaves the customer in control of their decision, without applying pressure.
 The aim is simply to plant the seed of an idea that tempts the customer into ordering more expensive items than they may have originally intended.

 If a customer asks for a lager, try up-selling to a premium brand.
 If your staff can give a brilliant sales pitch in just a few words (e.g. “this is Germany’s top-selling pilsener”) few customers will decline.

 Suggest a side dish or extra to go with a main, mentioning the price.
 The extra cost to the customer of a side is relatively small, so they will see the value, but it can make a huge difference to your revenue.
 It’s the extra toppings that make pizza restaurants successful: they cost virtually nothing, so it’s pure profit.

 It is also a good idea to identify the “alpha” man or woman in a dinner party.
-In this context it means the person who makes up their mind first.
+In this context, it means the person who makes up their mind first or in some cases is in control of the ordering; especially for a larger party.
 Usually they also like to “make a statement” by ordering something pricey.
 Get their order, compliment them on their choice, and the others will feel a little pressure to follow suit.

 Generally speaking, people like to be congratulated when they have finally made a choice.
 Something you can also train staff to use.
 “Great choice of main course, may I recommend this [high-end] wine to go with it?”